futel/twilio-sip-server/README.md

 # Objectives

-Allow SIP clients to make PSTN calls without our VOIP server or VPN.
+Allow SIP clients to register to Twilio SIP Domains and make outgoing and incoming calls without our VOIP server or VPN.
+Incoming calls from a Twilio phone number ring the client.
+Outgoing calls go to PSTN, or get forwarded to our SIP server.

 # Overview